 Interface Chemistry (Emulsification) Technology

-Development of powder that changes property by acidity/To contain water-soluble ingredients, such as moisturizing agents, and oil-soluble ingredients in a product at the same time, the emulsification technique is indispensable for all kinds of cosmetics such as moisturizing cream, hair conditioner, liquid foundation, and so on.
+To formulate water-soluble ingredients, such as moisturizing agents, and oil-soluble ingredients in a product at the same time, the emulsification technology is indispensable for all kinds of cosmetics such as moisturizing cream, hair conditioner, liquid foundation, and so on.

-Shiseido has been investigating emulsification techniques to meet various customers’ demands.
+Shiseido has been investigating emulsification technologies to meet various consumers’ demands.

 The state in which one of the two immiscible liquids such as oil and water is finely dispersed in the other is called “emulsion”.
 There are 2 types of emulsion; oil in water (O/W) type, where oil particles are dispersed in water, and water in oil (W/O) type, where water particles are dispersed in oil.